Your Cart

 Getting Through Security

 What to tell your child before you get in line.
 What to expect based on their age — including what to do with baby gear, formula, and breast milk.
-The one preparation most parents skip — and the exact words to use if you need extra support from TSA.
+The exact words to use if you need extra support from TSA.

 Boarding and Getting Seated

 How to use family boarding the right way.
-What your rights are when the airline separates you from your child — and the exact script to use with the gate agent.
-Seat strategy by age.
-Takeoff and landing tips, including how to help babies with ear pressure.
+What your rights are when the airline separates you from your child — and the exact script to use at the gate.
+Seat strategy by age, plus takeoff and landing tips.

 Staying Sane In the Air